laravel/docs/billing.md

         //
     }

-To cancel a subscription immediately, call the `cancelNow` method on the user's subscription:
+If you wish to cancel a subscription immediately, call the `cancelNow` method on the user's subscription:

     $user->subscription('main')->cancelNow();